+1 Water, plumbing, bathroom fittings Water is understood to be from the public supply.
+Plumbing, where visible, is formed in copper or PVC.
+No sight of the rising main was obtained.
+The bathroom is fitted with a bath, shower cubicle, wc and wash hand basin.
 Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 It should be appreciated that concealed areas beneath and around baths and shower trays could not be inspected.
 Water spillage in these areas can result in dampness/decay and no comment can be made on inaccessible areas.
 Waterproof seals in sanitary areas should be checked and maintained on a regular basis.

-Heating and hot water

-Heating is provided by way of an oil fired boiler located within the kitchen.
-The oil fired boiler serves panel radiators.
-Hot water is provided by way of a jacket lagged hot water tank located within the roof void.
-The oil tank is located externally within close proximity to the property.
+Heating and hot water There is an oil fired central heating system installed supplying radiators.
+The system is served by a Grant Vortex combination central heating and hot water boiler which is located in the attached outbuilding.
+The boiler is also understood to provide the domestic hot water.
 Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.